Phonebooth/eclair/README.md

 3. If new file, `get` the file directly
 4. If existing file, attempt a `file:consult` on both, and merge
 5. If `consult` fails, overwrite existing file

+### release
+The release command does everything that the main does, but will search for the existence of releases/RELEASES to aid in the search for the app's root directory.
+If releases/RELEASES does not exist, then the current directory of eclair.erl is considered the root.